DanielPNewman/all-weather-risk-parity/README.md

 # create all-weather risk parity weights and back-test

-WORK IN PROGRESS! - _I'm still improving this code.
-I plan to make a docker container for this eventually, but until then, follow the steps below:_
+WORK IN PROGRESS! - _I plan to make a docker container for this eventually, but until then, follow the steps below:_

 ## requirements
 **python3.7 package requirements:**